runxiyu/runxiyu.github.io/pragmatics.md

 Furthermore, the amount of users we can reach on these protocols are rather limiting.
 Libera has around forty thousand users according to the `USERS` command, and considering the fact that around 90% of these people aren't ignorant, there isn't much we can do.

 Matrix users, in particular users of the matrix.org homeserver, typically know but don't completely understand Free Software.
 Rather than using Matrix IDs to identify users, the Matrix specification specifies that third-party platform identities, such as email and GitHub, are how users should be referenced both internally by servers and shown to other users.
-This is obviously an increadibly foolish isea, especially considering the use of centralized identity servers (similar to X509 certificate authorities) for 3PIDs.
+This is obviously an increadibly foolish idea, especially considering the use of centralized identity servers (similar to X509 certificate authorities) for 3PIDs.
 These are our first targets, but these should also be easy to get the idea across.

 # The Plan